docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 Here is the exhaustive list of supported formats: dxf, obj, off, ply, stl, 3ds, wrl.

+You can add textures as well by adding extra attached files as png or jpg.
+Textures will appear on 3D view.

 ###Part assembly

 When modifying a part, you can edit the assembly composition.
 An assembly is composed of other parts (subparts).